nickserv/danamccurdy.com/_posts/2017-07-23-us-and-them.md

   - life
 image: 'http://i.imgur.com/jwPUQax.jpg'
 ---
-All of us
+We may all
-are assholes,
+be assholes,
-and all of us
+and we are all
-are luminous beings!
+luminous beings!

 In the land of ego,
 we are always struggling